-No. of approvals (any type) featuring solar panels at least partially within the scheme No. of approvals which indicate that excess energy will be provided to the grid No. of approvals which make no specific indication regarding energy output, or indicate that excess energy would not be provided to the grid 13 2 11
+No. of approvals for non-dwellings which include solar panels the application description indicate that excess No. of approvals which make no specific indication regarding energy output, or indicate that excess energy would not be provided to the grid 17 5 12